zsanifekete/qr-code-component/README.md

 </ul>
 <h3>Useful Resources</h3>
 <ul>
-    <li><b>PerfectPixel</b></li>
-    <p align="justify">PerfectPixel is a Chrome extension used by web developers and designers to compare the actual appearance of a webpage with its design.
-This tool is particularly useful for achieving pixel-perfect development, ensuring that the implemented design matches the intended design accurately.</p>
+    <li align="justify"><b>PerfectPixel</b> is a Chrome extension used by web developers and designers to compare the actual appearance of a webpage with its design.
+This tool is particularly useful for achieving pixel-perfect development, ensuring that the implemented design matches the intended design accurately.</li>
-    <li><b>ColorZilla</b></li>
-    <p align="justify">ColorZilla is a popular Chrome extension used by web developers and designers for easy and quick color selection and analysis.
-With ColorZilla, you can effortlessly pick the color of any element on a webpage and it offers many other useful features for color management and analysis.</p>
+    <li align="justify"><b>ColorZilla</b> is a popular Chrome extension used by web developers and designers for easy and quick color selection and analysis.
+With ColorZilla, you can effortlessly pick the color of any element on a webpage and it offers many other useful features for color management and analysis.</li>
 </ul>
 <h2>Mobile Version</h2>
 <div align="center">